 As each lower rear idler rotates (caused by chain movement), the sensor detects the motion of the magnets embedded in the sprocket as they pass the sensor, sending a signal to the control panel where the data is monitored by a programmable logic controller (PLC).
 If the timing between each magnet passing the sensor, on either side of the collector, is within preset time limits, the sprocket will be deemed in motion and the system will continue to run.
 If the time differential is beyond the preset time limit, the sprocket will be deemed not in motion, the collector system will shut down, and the control panel will show that no motion has occurred.

 The PLC is programmed to indicate that no sprocket motion has occurred equivalent to 2.36 inches (60mm) of chain travel.
 This sensitivity will allow the collector system to shut down prior to chain, attachment link, or flight breakage.

-Flight Misalignment Monitoring
+Pin and Flight Misalignment Monitoring

 SmartGuard Control Panels

 Where sprocket motion monitoring and flight monitoring are provided, one control panel can be supplied to monitor both functions.
 Various add-on control panels can be supplied, as well, to interface with existing local collector panels and are capable of controlling up to four separate systems.
 Operating multiple collectors with one control panel reduces the average cost per system.